What Is a Data Breach?

 Why Preventing Data Breaches Matter

 While the top motive is financial gain, attackers may have other agendas — reputational damage, cyber warfare, corporate espionage, hacktivism.
-Bad actors often employ sophisticated techniques, such as social engineering, phishing, malware, or exploiting unpatched software vulnerabilities to bypass security controls and exfiltrate sensitive data.
-Once the data is acquired, they may sell it on the dark web, use it for identity theft, or leverage it for further attacks on the organization or its customers.
+Bad actors often employ sophisticated techniques, such as social engineering, phishing, malware, or exploiting unpatched software vulnerabilities to bypass security controls and exfiltrate data.
+Once the data is acquired, they may sell it on the dark web, use it for identity theft, or leverage it for further cyber attacks on the organization or its customers.

 The scope of damages resulting from a data breach are far-reaching and multifaceted, often impacting an organization — as well as its customers, employees, and stakeholders — in numerous areas, each diminishing the organization’s financial profile.